Skip to content

 The Live menu

-The Live menu and its Events submenu contain the main functionality of this platform.
-It lets you create and manage live streams of AI transcription and translation for on-site organizers and participants.
-Unless specified otherwise in your plan, your account allows for one simultaneous live stream.
+Note: unless specified otherwise in your plan, your account allows for one simultaneous live stream.
 This means that you cannot broadcast to two events at the same time.

 The Account menus

-This contains the following sub-menus:
+The Account menu contains the following sub-menus:

-- Settings: lets you change the general settings of your account
+• Settings: lets you change the general settings of your account

 Live Events